oper8r Docs

 - Current security overview.

-- SOC 2 customer-facing summary.
+- SOC 2 summary approved for sharing.

 - Data processing and retention policy.